centau/ecr/docs/tut/entity-type.md

 # Entity Type

-Entities are stored in a special kind of pool inside the registry.
-These entities are represented by a special componen type, `ecr.entity`.
+Entities are represented by a special component type, `ecr.entity`.

-This can be used in the same way as custom components types, except instead of dealing with components, deals with entities themselves.
+This can be used in the same way as custom components types, except instead of representing components, represents entities themselves.

-This type cannot be used to modify the registry, methods like `add()`, `set()`, `remove()` do not work with this component.
+This type cannot be used to modify the registry, methods like `add()`, `set()`, `remove()` do not work with this type.

 ## Get all entities